Patients and referring physicians around the world have turned to OSO since 1997.

 24. Wysowski DK, Honig SF, Beitz J. Uterine sarcoma associated with tamoxifen use.
 N Engl J Med 2002; 346:1832.

 25. Wickerham DL, Fisher B, Wolmark N, et al. Association of tamoxifen and uterine sarcoma.
 J Clin Oncol 2002; 20:2758.

 Yes.
 Your participation is a legal requirement for a variety of reasons.
-For example, Partners Online Second Opinions (POSO) must adhere to Health Insurance Portability and Accountability Act (HIPAA) rules and state licensure laws, all of which are designed to protect patient privacy.
+For example, Online Second Opinions (OSO) must adhere to Health Insurance Portability and Accountability Act (HIPAA) rules and state licensure laws, all of which are designed to protect patient privacy.
 Also, many of the reports written by our specialists contain medical terminology, so it is important that you first review the second opinion and then discuss its content with your patient.